VCityTeam/UD-SV/Readme.md

 ## Objective of the UD-SV project

-The objective of the UD-SV (Representation Information CiTy) project is to **experiment, exchange and share both knowledge and tools dedicated to the concrete handling of urban/city data**.
+The objective of the UD-SV (Urban Data Services and Vizualisation) project is to **experiment, exchange and share both knowledge and tools dedicated to the concrete handling of urban/city data** (that are based on the [CityGML](https://en.wikipedia.org/wiki/CityGML) data model).
 UD-SV focuses on practilities and technical specificities of the full city data flow starting from database integration of raw data and ending in advanced visualizations of their downstream numerical treatments.
 UD-SV adopts an open approach and favors:
   * the adoption of mainstream standards of the urban modeling field
   * the re-use (and possible improvement/evolution) of existing open source software components